Ken Done: Advocacy

-He has been a UNICEF Australia Goodwill Ambassador since 1988, and won the Australian father of the year award in 1989.
+He was a UNICEF Australia Goodwill Ambassador from 1988 to 2024 and won the Australian father of the year award in 1989.

 During October 1995, Done was asked to create a series of flag designs by the then Australian Prime Minister Paul Keating.
-Republicanism in Australia was news at the time and Done submitted sixteen designs to Ausflag, some of which he had created as early as 1981.
+Republicanism in Australia was news at the time, and Done submitted sixteen designs to Ausflag, some of which he had created as early as 1981.

-He was commissioned to produce a series of works for both the opening and closing ceremonies of the 2000 Sydney Olympic games.
+He was commissioned to produce a series of works for both the opening and closing ceremonies of the 2000 Summer Olympics.